Praxis (art collaborative)

 Praxis is an art collaborative composed of a husband and wife team.
 Brainard Carey (born October 7, 1968) is an American; Delia Bajo (born November 2, 1974) is a Spaniard.
-They live and work in New York City and New Haven, CT.
+They live and work in New York City and New Haven, Connecticut.

 History

 Praxis was formed in 1999.
 They had their first major exhibition in The Whitney Biennial in 2002 and they were reviewed by the critic and philosopher Arthur Danto for The Nation.